 - If packed snow cannot be removed; it should be treated as ice and sprinkled with ashes, sand or salt until such time that it can be removed.

 - Curb ramps at corner lots or cross walks should be kept free from snow and ice extending past the curb and gutter to the street pavement

 - That portion of the sidewalk that crosses an alley should be kept clear to the alley centerline by adjacent property owner/occupants

-Failure to comply with Ordinance 5.08 will result in the clearing of the sidewalk at a cost billed to the adjacent property owners at a rate of $2.50 per linear foot plus a $50 administration fee.
-Additionally, citations charging the property owner with violation of City Ordinance 5.08(A) may be issued and carry a fine of $75 to $100 plus processing costs.
+Failure to comply with Ordinances will result in the clearing of the sidewalk at a cost billed to the adjacent property owners at a per-linear-foot rate, plus administration fee.
+Additionally, citations charging the property owner with violation of City Ordinances may be issued and carry a fine plus processing costs.

 Complaints for non-compliance should be directed to the City Engineering Department or entered at cityoflacrosse.org